suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

   object_length(i)
 }
 ```
+The message type is set to OBJECT_HEADER, 12. `object_id` is identified
+by a sequentially increasing integer, starting at 0.

 ### Fragment Message

-The Fragment message is used to convey the content of a media stream as a series
+The Fragment message is used to convey the content of a object as a series
 of fragments:

 ```
-quicrq_fragment_message {
+fragment {
   message_type(i),
   [media_id(i)],
   [group_id(i)],